-The term 'Delinquent Rent' is explained in detail and with examples in the Laws & Regulations edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.
+'Delinquent Rent' is explained in detail and with examples in the Laws & Regulations edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.

 Delinquent Rent refers to rent that tenants pay their landlords late.
 This is called one of the two greatest frustrations for landlords in the renting process.
 The other one is handling tenants who vandalize a place.
 Making good on late or unpaid rent is a hassle for landlords that is almost always an expensive and time consuming process.
 There are various processes available to landlords for them to obtain their unpaid or late rents.
 These vary widely based on the state where the property lies, as each state has its own laws pertaining to rentals.
 The rental agreement also plays its part based on the provisions it contains.